Rottweiler Dog Breed

 Rottweiler shedding and coat care

-The Rottweiler is a true working dog breed.
-This dog has always been bred to work hard inactive job duties like herding, guarding, protecting and service, military, police dog and search and rescue work.
+The Rottweiler is an actual working dog breed.
+This dog has always been bred to work hard inactive job duties like herding, guarding, protecting and service, military, police dog, and search and rescue work.

 The outer layer is more coarse and has weather-resistant properties.
-The under-layer is soft and very thick and serves to provide the dog with insulation against water and the elements.
+The under-layer is soft and thick, providing the dog with insulation against water and the elements.

 Blowing coat is as it sounds – an explosion of shed dog hair.
-The inner layer will shed out and replenish and the outer layer will as well.
+The inner layer will shed and replenish, and the outer layer will.

-Brushing your Rottweiler daily can help to control the amount of shed hair, but you will also want to have a dustpan and broom, vacuum, and de-lint brush handy.
+Brushing your Rottweiler daily can help control the amount of shed hair, but you will also want a dustpan and broom, vacuum, and de-lint brush handy.

 Rottweiler activity level and exercise needs

-Despite the fact that the Rottweiler is a true working dog breed, these dogs only have medium energy levels.
+Even though the Rottweiler is an actual working dog breed, these dogs only have medium energy levels.

-Rottie puppies will be very energetic and this will continue on into young adulthood, but after the first year or so your dog will settle down into the medium energy levels the breed is known for.
+Rottie puppies will be very energetic and continue into young adulthood, but after the first year or so, your dog will settle down into the medium energy levels the breed is known for.

-It is important not to give your dog too-intense exercise too early in life, however, because Rottweilers are so big that they take longer to grow up.
+However, it is essential not to give your dog too-intense exercise too early in life because Rottweilers are so big that they take longer to grow up.

 Rottweilers are not just extremely popular because they are so loving and loyal.
-They also have very strong territorial instincts and make excellent guarding and protection dogs.
+They also have strong territorial instincts and are excellent guarding and protection dogs.

 This is why so many people choose the Rottweiler dog breed as a family pet.
-However, it is vital to give your Rottweiler enough early training and socialization so your dog learns how to tell the difference between a friend and a threat.
+However, giving your Rottweiler enough early training and socialization is vital so your dog learns how to tell the difference between a friend and a threat.

-Rottweilers need lots of exposure to unknown people and animals, new situations, and interactions so they can temper their territorial tendencies for life in a family and community.
+Rottweilers need lots of exposure to unknown people and animals, new situations, and interactions to temper their territorial tendencies for life in a family and community.

 Rottweilers – good with kids and other pets?

-A well-bred and properly trained and socialized Rottweiler can make an amazing family companion for family members of all ages.
+A well-bred and adequately trained, and socialized Rottweiler can make a fantastic family companion for family members of all ages.

-As Vetstreet points out, this means that overall, Rottweilers are less well-suited for a life with small kids and babies than other dogs may be.
+As Vetstreet points out, overall, Rottweilers are less well-suited for a life with small kids and babies than other dogs may be.

-This is particularly the case when it comes to small vulnerable prey-type family pets.
+This is particularly the case for small, vulnerable prey-type family pets.
 If you have adult cats, they may be okay taking care of themselves around a Rottweiler dog.

-But Rotties in general need to be only dogs and only pets for the safety of everyone in the family.
-They have an intensely strong chase and prey drive and may have a hard time resisting the urge to go after other family pets.
+But Rotties, in general, need to be only dogs and only pets for the safety of everyone in the family.
+They have an intense chase and prey drive and may have difficulty resisting the urge to go after other family pets.

 Rottweiler health issues

-One of the most concerning aspects of choosing a Rottweiler dog is their known genetic health issues.
-The breed as a whole as a number of serious health issues.
+One of the most concerning aspects of choosing a Rottweiler dog is its known genetic health issues.
+The breed, as a whole, has several severe health issues.

 Luckily, there are genetic health tests that responsible dog breeders can have done on breeding pairs to reduce the likelihood of passing on some conditions to puppies.